suvasis/suvasis/README.md

 b) copy pixel_volume.py to model/archs/pixel_volume.py \\
 c) copy PVDNet.py to model/archs/PVDNet.py (our Video modeling framework) \\
 d) copy config_PVDNet.py to config/config_PVDNet.py
-e) project model is PVDNet_DVD_00231.pytorch, copy it to a temporary directory /tmp.
+e) project model is PVDNet_DVD_00231.pytorch is more than 25MB so not allowed to be copied.

 4. To run training: